 Teaching at Trinity College

-Among the other fellows at Trinity who may teach you as part of this degree programme are Prof. Boyd Hilton, whose speciality is eighteenth- and nineteenth-century British history; Dr Sachiko Kusukawa, who teaches early modern Europe; Prof. Dominic Lieven, who works on Russian politics and history; Dr David Washbrook, who works on the politics and history of South Asia, particularly southern India; Dr Tessa Webber, a medieval British historian; and Prof. Alexandra Walsham, a specialist in Reformation history.
+Among the other fellows at Trinity who may teach you as part of this degree programme are Professor Boyd Hilton, whose speciality is eighteenth- and nineteenth-century British history; Professor Sachiko Kusukawa, who teaches early modern Europe; Professor Dominic Lieven, who works on Russian politics and history; Dr David Washbrook, who works on the politics and history of South Asia, particularly southern India; Dr Tessa Webber, a medieval British historian; and Professor Alexandra Walsham, a specialist in Reformation history.
 Trinity values the diversity of the scholarship of its teaching staff, leading to a broad range of approaches and a vast geographical span: our students, too, will pick up on the excitement of engaging with this broad array of interests.

 Studying History and Politics